In this article

 What is VAT?

 We can answer the most obvious question first.
 VAT stands for “Value-Added Tax.”
 It’s a consumption tax that applies to all goods and services, whether physical or digital.
 That means every time a customer purchases a good or service in the EU, they pay VAT on the spot.
+In the US, the specific consumption tax is called sales tax.
+VAT is a consumption tax that exists outside of the US and GST-participating countries.
+A lot of users will ask us the question "Is there sales tax in Europe?", and while sales tax is a term used for the US, the consumption tax, or sales tax, is VAT in Europe.

 The seller (your business) collects the VAT from the customer and pays some or all of it to the government.
 In this way, you can see yourself as a kind of tax middleman.
 It’s not your money paying for the VAT, you’re just collecting and submitting the customer’s money to the government.

-That’s why it’s important to know when to charge VAT to your EU customers.
+That’s why it’s important to know when to charge VAT in Europe to your EU customers.
 Because if you don’t charge the customer, then actually it will be your money paying for it!
 The government will still expect the taxes from you, whether you knew to add VAT or not.

 How much VAT should you add?

-Why are non-EU businesses responsible for EU VAT?
+Why are Non-EU businesses responsible for EU VAT?

 Because European governments want to ensure they receive taxes on all goods and services consumed by their citizens, even digital goods and services coming from other parts of the world.